-Although Formal Cash Handling Policies and Procedures Remain in Process, the 4th Appellate District Generally Followed Key Aspects of Sound Payment Collection Processing Procedures
+Although the Courts of Appeal Have Not Completed the Development of Formal Cash Handling Policies and Procedures, the 3rd Appellate District Followed Key Aspects of Sound Payment Collection Processing Procedures

 Courts of Appeal (appellate courts) must collect and process customer payments in a manner that protects the integrity of the courts and their employees, and promotes public confidence.
 Thus, appellate courts should institute a system of internal control procedures that assure the safe and secure collection, and accurate accounting of all payments.
 A court's handling of collections is inherently a high-risk activity given the potential incentives for court employees to act inappropriately when generally accepted internal controls are compromised or not in operation.